 I had Orsy go through the exercise.
 This exercise is called the Super Man.
-So you find the right level of Super Man for your back pain.
+You can choose what the right level of the Super Man exercise is for your back pain.

 1. Four Plank Position

 Four Plank Position

-Move into a four point position, with your hands underneath your shoulders, your knees underneath your hips, your about shoulder width apart, and your head in line with your body.
+Move into a four-point position, with your hands underneath your shoulders, your knees underneath your hips, your knees about shoulder-width apart, and your head in line with your body.
 Tighten up your abdominal area.
 This is level one.
 You can start off with this level if the force of gravity coming down on your back is all that you can handle.
 Always make sure that you can take deep breaths in the position that you are in.

 2. Four Plank Position with Progression

 Four Plank Position with Progression

 Progress from the four plank position, making it more challenging by alternating the arms.
-Tighten up your abdominal area, bringing one arm out and lowering back down.
+Tighten up your abdominal area, bringing one arm out and lowering it back down.
 Alternate back and forth.
 Try to maintain a neutral spine, so the only thing moving is your arm.

 3. Bringing In The Legs

 Ensure you are in good alignment with your head in line and tighten your abdominal area.
 Extend your leg back, reaching with your heel, and then return back down and alternate sides.
 Don’t arch through the back.

 Bringing In The Legs

 4. Alternating Arms and Legs

 Progress to the fourth level, which is alternating arms and legs.
 Reach forward with one arm while extending back with the opposite leg.
 Return back smoothly and then switch sides.

 Alternating Arms and Legs

 5. Bringing In Tubing

-Lastly, you can bring in Tubing.
+Lastly, you can bring in Tubing to progress the exercise.
 Wrap one end around your ankle and the other end around your hand.
-Move into the four point position, tighten your abdominal area, hold your pelvis area and keep everything in good alignment.
+Move into the four-point position, tighten your abdominal area, hold your pelvis area in place and keep everything in good alignment.
 Reach with one arm and the opposite leg while fighting the resistance of the tubing.
 Return back slowly and repeat on the other side.